brorarangers/brorarangers.github.io/_previews/2017/2018-02-10-kilmarnock-away.md

 Indeed, the Ayrshire club seem to be as excited about this tie as we are.
 There is a feeling of the red carpet treatment being offered to us ahead of the match, with an especially warm welcome for the travelling supporters.

 Ticket prices are £20 with those over 65, under 21 and students enjoying a £15 concession, with cash turnstiles on the day.
-Of real note is the great sounding [Hospitality offer](http://www.kilmarnockfc.co.uk/Article?id=6772&ShowCat=) offering a tour of Rugby Park, some traditional Scottish fare (including, obviously, Killie pies), executive seating, access to the bar and the post match presentations all for £30.
+Of real note is the great sounding [Hospitality offer](http://www.kilmarnockfc.co.uk/Article?id=6772&ShowCat=) providing a tour of Rugby Park, some traditional Scottish fare (including, obviously, Killie pies), executive seating, access to the bar and the post match presentations all for £30.

 And that neatly brings us up to date ...
 4 rounds safely negotiated, 12 goals scored, no goals conceded.
 This is it.
 The 5th Round of the William Hill Scottish Cup, and we're off to Kilmarnock.